RinGotou/Kagami/README.md

 It's a simple and tiny experimental script language.
 The name of this project is from Japanese kanji "鏡".

 ## Feature
-[√] Dynamic and weak typing language with reflection support
+[√] Dynamic and weak typing language with reflection and closure support

 [√] Stack-based Backend Machine